 . . . . . . . . . .

 Wedding season is in full swing by mid-May, with June being traditionally the most popular wedding month.
 These hot months offer long days and vacation time.
-Many of your wedding guests will be able to get away from their lives to attend your wedding thanks to more relaxed work schedules and school breaks.
+Many of your wedding guests will be able to get away from their lives to attend your ceremony thanks to more relaxed work schedules and school breaks.
 Far removed from the winter holidays, your guests are more likely to have a little extra room in their budgets for travel and wedding gifts.
-An abundance of flowers and fruits are in season in the summer, so you will have countless floral options and your pick of delicious produce.
+With an abundance of flowers and fruits in season, a summer wedding allows for countless floral options and your pick of delicious produce.

 However, these sunny wedding months are not quite that simple.
-Rising temps is definitely something to take into account.
+Rising temps is definitely something to take into account, especially if you’re planning an outdoor ceremony.
 While it may look like a glorious day outside, if it is 100 degrees, you are going to be one sweaty bride with a bunch of hot and sticky guests.
-You can also just go ahead and count on venues and vendors being harder to book with steeper prices because of seasonal competition.
+You can also just go ahead and count on venues and vendors being harder to book with steeper prices because of peak wedding season competition.
 Finally, vacation plans or other weddings may conflict with yours when it comes to your guests’ attendance.

 . . . . . . . . . .